Survey on the geometric Bogomolov conjecture: Proof of the conjecture for curves

 \subsubsection{Step~3}

-Now our goal is Proposition~\ref{prop:tothecasendavwtt}.
-We see that this follows from the following.
+Now, our goal is Proposition~\ref{prop:tothecasendavwtt}.
+We see that this follows from the proposition below.

-\begin{Proposition} Let $A$ be a nowhere degenerate abelian variety over $\overline{K}$ with trivial $\overline{K}/k$-trace and let $X$ be an irreducible effective ample divisor on $A$ of codimension $1$.
+\begin{Proposition} Let $A$ be a nowhere degenerate abelian variety over $\overline{K}$ with trivial $\overline{K}/k$-trace, and let $X$ be an irreducible effective ample divisor on $A$ of codimension $1$.
 Set $D := X + [-1]^{\ast} (X)$ and $L := \OO_{A} ( D )$, where $+$ is the addition of divisors.
 Then $L$ is an even ample line bundle on $A$, and we have $\widehat{h}_L(X) > 0$. \end{Proposition}

-Let us check that Proposition~\ref{prop:tothecasendavwtt} can be deduced from Proposition~\ref{prop:ampledivisorhaspositiveheight}.
+Let us check that Proposition~\ref{prop:tothecasendavwtt} is deduced from Proposition~\ref{prop:ampledivisorhaspositiveheight}.
 Let $A$ be a nowhere degenerate abelian variety over $\overline{K}$ with trivial $\overline{K}/k$-trace and let $X$ be a closed subvariety of $A$ of codimension $1$.
-Note that any effective divisor is the pullback of an ample divisor by some homomorphism (cf. \cite[p.88, Remarks on effective divisors by Nori]{mumford}).
+Note that any effective divisor is the pullback of an ample divisor by some homomorphism, which follows from \cite[p.88, Remarks on effective divisors by Nori]{mumford}; see \cite[Step~1 of the proof of Theorem~5.7]{yamaki8} for the precise argument.
 This means that there exists a surjective homomorphism $\phi : A \to A'$ and an effective ample divisor $X'$ on $A'$ such that $X = \phi^{-1} (X')$.
-By Proposition~\ref{prop:ampledivisorhaspositiveheight} with Proposition~\ref{prop:dense-height0}, $X'$ does not have dense small points.
+By Proposition~\ref{prop:ampledivisorhaspositiveheight} together with Proposition~\ref{prop:dense-height0}, $X'$ does not have dense small points.
 By Lemma~\ref{lem:density-quotient}, it follows that $X$ does not have dense small points.

 We explain the idea of the proof of Proposition~\ref{prop:ampledivisorhaspositiveheight}.
 It is obvious that $L$ in the proposition is even and ample.
-Now, to avoid technical difficulties, we make the following assumptions: \begin{enumerate} {(\alph{enumi})} \item $\dim (\mathfrak{B}) = 1$; \item there exists an abelian scheme $\pi : \mathcal{A} \to \mathfrak{B}$ with zero-section $0_\pi$ and with geometric generic fiber $A$, and $X$ is defined over $K$; \item $0 \notin X$; \item $\# k > \aleph_0$, i.e., $k$ has uncountably infinite cardinality. \end{enumerate} Indeed, it is not very difficult to see that we may assume (b), (c), and (d) without loss of generality.
+Now, to avoid technical difficulties, we make the following assumptions: \begin{enumerate} {(\alph{enumi})} \item $\dim (\mathfrak{B}) = 1$; \item there exists an abelian scheme $\pi : \mathcal{A} \to \mathfrak{B}$ with zero-section $0_\pi$ and with geometric generic fiber $A$, and $X$ is defined over $K$; \item $0 \notin X$; \item $\# k > \aleph_0$, i.e., $k$ has uncountably infinite cardinality. \end{enumerate} In fact, it is not very difficult to see that we may assume (b), (c), and (d) without loss of generality; we make assumption (a) to avoid technical difficulties.